railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_illustration.rst

 If you deliver 2 bicycles to a European customer you will get the following transactions for the
 delivery:

-.. table:: Stock Move operation from Stock to European Customers
+.. table:: Stock Move Operation from Stock to European Customers

    ================================================== =============
    Location                                           Products